dedis/popstellar/docs/protocol.md

 This could be optimized to include some form of pagination, but the system hasn't yet been scaled to the extent of needing such features.

+A server can also execute a catchup action, and ask another server to receive *all* past messages on the root or on a specific channel.
+For now it happens when two servers are connected to each other on the root, and when a server cause the creation of a channel on another server.

 RPC